 Scan the bottom hem next.
 The single row should run evenly.
 Watch for wavy lines or tension issues, which may indicate a later re-hem.

 Look at collars.
-Older tees often have a slightly thicker rib knit collar vintage width and minimal shoulder-to-shoulder taping.
+Older tees often have a slightly thicker rib knit collar, vintage width and minimal shoulder-to-shoulder taping.
 That combination can support age.
 Finally, note how all these choices show garment construction details.
 One clue rarely dates a tee by itself.

 Timeline: when brands switched from single to twin-needle